cambiotraining/bacterial-genomics/materials/20-assemblebac.md

 :::{.callout-hint}
 - Do a web search to find what the aproximate genome size of _S. aureus_ is.
-- Look at the pipeline help (`nextflow run avantonder/assembleBAC -r main --help`) to find out what the format should be to specify the genome size in megabase pairs.
+- Look at the pipeline help (`nextflow run avantonder/assembleBAC -r "{{< var version.assembleBAC >}}" --help`) to find out what the format should be to specify the genome size in megabase pairs.
 :::

 :::{.callout-answer}